DylanKojiCheslin/propitious-logic/README.md

 Xor
 Nor

+a functionally complete set of operators can be used to express all possible truth tables[functionally complete](#https://en.wikipedia.org/wiki/Truth_function#Functional_completeness).

 http://www.cs.rochester.edu/~nelson/courses/csc_173/proplogic/expressions.html

 ## Operator Precedence(#Operator-Precedence)

-There is no natural order of precedence among logical operators

 The general rule is inside out if in nested parentheses and left to right.
 There also a general rule about the order of precedence being